svkucheryavski/svelte-plots-basic/README.md

 ## News

+### 3.3.0

+* Added advanced "save as PNG" option where user can select size and resolution of the image as well as change the filename.
+* several small improvements and bug fixes.

 ### 3.2.1

 * Added mouse click handler option for `Heatmap.svelte` component (returns row and column index of the element).